Garry Bushell

 Garry Bushell (born 13 May 1955) is an English newspaper columnist, rock music journalist, television presenter, author, musician and political activist.
-Bushell also sings in the Cockney Oi! bands GBX and the Gonads.
+Bushell also sings in the south-east London Oi! bands GBX and the Gonads.
 He managed the New York City Oi! band Maninblack until the death of the band frontman Andre Schlessinger.
 Bushell's recurring topical themes are comedy, country and class.
 He has campaigned for an English Parliament, a Benny Hill statue and for variety and talent shows on TV.
 He has been a columnist for several newspapers, including The Sun, The People and the Daily Star Sunday, and has worked as the review editor for the Sunday Express.

 Early life and music career

 The son of a fireman, Bushell attended Charlton Manor School and Colfe's School (which was then a grammar school).
 At secondary school, he first performed in the group Pink Tent, which was heavily influenced by Monty Python.
 They wrote songs and comedy sketches; performed at parties and at each other's houses.
 Bushell was involved in the National Union of School Students and the Schools Action Union, a socialist organisation that had a strong situationist streak that led them to mix schoolboy hijinks with student activism.
 He worked for Shell as a messenger, and then the London Fire Brigade before attending North East London Polytechnic and the London College of Printing simultaneously.

 Pink Tent evolved into 1977 punk band the Gonads, who have also described themselves Oi!, punk pathetique and "Oi-Tone" because they play ska and street punk.
 Many of their songs are comical party tunes, but they have occasionally written more serious material.
 Two examples of their songs that include social commentary are "Dying for a Pint" (which comments on nightclub bouncer brutality) and "Jobs Not Jails" (a critique of the Margaret Thatcher government's policies).